ysree/awesome_notes/companies/QA_tellmeabout.md

 ## Professional Summary

-- **Staff Engineer** with **18 years of software engineering experience**, including the last **9 years at VMware** in the **System Test team**.
+- **Staff Engineer** with **18 years of software engineering experience**, including the last **9 years at VMware** in the ** vSphere System Test team**.
 - Specialized in **quality assurance (QA), automation, and large-scale vCenter system validation**.
-- Expertise in **vCenter scale, greenfield deployments, feature validations, uptime stress, performance, and resiliency testing** at enterprise scale.
+- Expertise in **vCenter scale, greenfield deployments, feature validations, uptime stress, performance, and resiliency testing** at scale.
 - Involved in designing **automation frameworks, resilient CI/CD pipelines, and observability solutions**.

 ## Key Contributions

 ### QA Automation & Frameworks
 - Designed and implemented **end-to-end automation frameworks** covering regression, performance, stress, scalability, monitoring, and resiliency testing of vCenter systems.
-- Developed a **Kubernetes-based workflow orchestration engine** for greenfield deployments that runs and validates on any hardware.
+- Developed a self service **Kubernetes-based workflow orchestration engine** for greenfield deployments that runs and validates on any hardware.
   - Scales and validates vCenter systems as per the defined limits.
   - Discover workflows and operations based on **day-2 user operations** from telemetry databases.
   - Simulated **CPU, memory, I/O, and network stress scenarios** to validate **fault tolerance**.